calmor15014/HA-Component-mythtv-frontend/README.md

 * If you are using IPv6, use the format ```"[::]"``` replacing ```::``` with your full IPv6 address.  ```host``` also takes hostnames if they can be resolved by DNS.
 * MythTV Services API in version 0.29-pre appears to have a broken implementation of SendAction, so this version may not respond correctly to frontend actions.
 0.28-fixes has been tested to work normally.
 If the frontend status is indicated, but controls do not work, please post on the [Home Assistant development thread](https://community.home-assistant.io/t/adding-mythtv-frontend-component/16991) with your MythTV version.

+## Sysevents

+* Option are SYSEVENT01 to SYSEVENT10 or none
+* To setup sysevent in MythFronted go to setup -> System Event Handlers, scroll to Keystroke event # to assign shutdown command
+* the Keystroke event # is then your SYSEVENT#, aka.
+Keystroke event #3 = SYSEVENT03
+* [Mythtv wiki for sudo permissions](https://www.mythtv.org/wiki/Mythwelcome#Allow_a_user_to_run_the_MythShutdown_program_with_root_privileges) - Help with allowing user to perform sudo commands

 ## Acknowledgements